psampaz/go-mod-outdated/README.md

 ## Invalid timestamps

-There is case where the updated version reported by the go list command is actually older than the current one.
+There is a case where the updated version reported by the go list command is actually older than the current one.

 go-mod-outdated output includes a column named **VALID TIMESTAMP** which will give an indication when this case happens, helping application maintainers to avoid upgrading to a version that will break their application.